Are you thinking of driving the North Coast 500? Make sure to add Dunrobin Castle to your itinerary.

 Save the photos for the gardens and exterior shots of the castle perched on the hill.

-If you’re lucky, you’ll have the opportunity to watch a falcon land and take off from your wrist!
+If you’re lucky, you’ll have the opportunity to watch one of those birds of prey land and take off from your wrist!

 There’s also a little museum at the edge of the grounds that houses historic artifacts like spearheads and Pictish stones from the area, as well as the taxidermy that has been collected by castle inhabitants over the years.

-When all is said and done, you can grab a bite at the castle tea room which offers light meals and snacks.
+When all is said and done, you can visit the gift shop and grab a bite at the castle tea room which offers light meals and snacks.

-Base yourself at one of these Great Hotels near Dunrobin Castle
+Base Yourself at one of These Great Hotels

 You’ll want to take your time and enjoy the atmosphere of the place, which is at once magical and haunting thanks to its dense and fated past.